apache/cordova-docs/docs/en/edge/plugin_ref/spec.md

 ## _dependency_ element

-The `<dependency>` tag allows you specify other plugins on which the current plugin depends.
+The `<dependency>` tag allows you to specify other plugins on which the current plugin depends.
 While future versions will access them from plugin repositories, in the short term plugins are directly referenced as URLs by `<dependency>` tags.
 They are formatted as follows: